Alanlu217/tenma-prog/README.md

 : {delay} {units}

 units are either 'min' minutes, 's' seconds or 'ms' milliseconds.
-Default unit is in milliseconds
+Default unit is in seconds

 can be placed directly after a tenma command in the same line. e.g.
 ```